 It was also clear that people could make a significant change during the assessment process developed at Bridge House when the framework for care comes from seeking to understand an individual and their life experiences rather than immediately trying to fix, or solve a problem .
 This is accomplished through a wide variety of therapeutic interventions, including eight hours a day of various forms of group therapy made available to residents, intensive individual therapy, and effective medication management.
 These interventions have consistently enabled Bridge House residents to make tremendous gains, which in turn, allow them to transition to the least restrictive level of care possible.

 At Bridge House, a fundamental tenet backed by many years of research is that caring relationships heal.
 Because of this, we hire the kindest, compassionate, and caring people we can find who can set good limits and boundaries.
 This contributes tremendously to the healing process and creates an environment of peace, safety, and security.
 Our residents feel secure enough to try new behaviors and risk their deepest selves to make a change.

 Finally, the environment at Bridge House was chosen specifically for the peace and calm it engenders.
 Our beautiful home sits on five acres with a serene pond, outdoor living spaces, grassy areas, and beautiful trees away from the hubbub of city life.
-Our residents are free to move around the property, and, when they are safe to do so, can regularly go off the property to engage in service, athletic, and community activities.
+Our residents are free to move around the property and, when they are safe to do so, can regularly go off the property to engage in service, athletic, and community activities.

 We are trying something new at Bridge House, and it’s working to reduce the revolving door that so many people with mental health problems go through with multiple therapists, hospitalizations, medications, and other interventions that were ineffective due to an inaccurate diagnosis and a lack of understanding of each complex individual.
-We work hard at Bridge House to develop understanding, to create effective interventions, and to communicate our understanding of each resident and what will benefit them long-term.
+We work hard at Bridge House to develop understanding, create effective interventions, and communicate our understanding of each resident and benefit them long-term.